Karlovy Vary District: Economy

-The largest employers with its headquarters in Karlovy Vary District and at least 500 employers are:
+The largest employers with headquarters in Karlovy Vary District and at least 500 employees are:

 Transport

 The I/6 road, which is the unfinished section of the D6 motorway from Prague to Karlovy Vary and Cheb (part of the European route E48), passes through the district.
 The I/20 road (part of the European route E49) leads from Karlovy Vary to Plzeň.

 Karlovy Vary Airport is located in the district.
 It is one of the six public international airports in the country.

 Sights

 The Red Tower of Death in Ostrov, the mining cultural landscape Jáchymov and the mining cultural landscape Abertamy – Boží Dar – Horní Blatná were designated UNESCO World Heritage Sites in 2019 as parts of the transnational Ore Mountain Mining Region.

 The historic city centre of Karlovy Vary with the spa cultural landscape was designated a UNESCO World Heritage Site in 2021 as part of the transnational Great Spa Towns of Europe because of its springs and architectural testimony to the popularity of spa towns in Europe during the 18th through 20th centuries.

 The most important monuments in the district, protected as national cultural monuments, are: